AsadJobanputra1/whatsapp-delivery-bot/docs/conclusion.md

 We conducted comprehensive testing at multiple levels:

-- **Unit Testing**: Tested individual modules and functions to ensure they work correctly in isolation.
+- **Unit Testing**: Tested individual modus and functions to ensure they work correctly in isolation.
 - **Integration Testing**: Verified that different modules interact correctly when combined.
 - **System Testing**: Validated the entire application end-to-end against the functional requirements.
 - **User Acceptance Testing**: Simulated user scenarios to validate usability and overall user experience.